Louise Bourgeois: Destruction of the Father

-Exorcism in Art
+Exorcism in art

-In 1982, The Museum of Modern Art in New York City featured unknown artist, Louise Bourgeois' work.
+In 1982, the Museum of Modern Art in New York City featured the unknown artist Louise Bourgeois' work.
 She was 70 years old and a mixed media artist who worked on paper and with metal, marble and animal skeletal bones.
 Childhood family traumas "bred an exorcism in art", and she desperately attempted to purge her unrest through her work.
 She felt she could get in touch with issues of female identity, the body, and the fractured family long before the art world and society considered them as subjects to be expressed in art.
 This was Bourgeois' way to find her center and stabilize her emotional unrest.
-The New York Times said at the time that "her work is charged with tenderness and violence, acceptance and defiance, ambivalence and conviction."
+The New York Times said at the time that "her work is charged with tenderness and violence, acceptance and defiance, ambivalence and conviction".

 Cells

 While in her eighties, Bourgeois produced two series of enclosed installation works she referred to as Cells.
 Many are small enclosures into which the viewer is prompted to peer inward at arrangements of symbolic objects; others are small rooms into which the viewer is invited to enter.
 In the cell pieces, Bourgeois uses earlier sculptural forms, found objects as well as personal items that carried strong personal emotional charge for the artist.

 The cells enclose psychological and intellectual states, primarily feelings of fear and pain.
 Bourgeois stated that the Cells represent "different types of pain; physical, emotional and psychological, mental and intellectual ...
 Each Cell deals with a fear.
 Fear is pain ...
 Each Cell deals with the pleasure of the voyeur, the thrill of looking and being looked at."